antfu/reactivue/README.md

 #### Limitations

 - `getCurrentInstance()` - returns the meta info for the internal states, NOT a Vue instance.
-It's exposed to allow you check if it's inside a instance scope.
+It's exposed to allow you to check if it's inside an instance scope.
 - `emit()` is not available